 Overhead Wall Pass

-Holding the ball above your head, throwing it with both hands and to then catch it above your head with both hands.
+Hold the ball above your head.
+Then throw it with both hands and catch it above your head with both hands.
 Repeat this process at approximately two metres away from the wall.
 Keep knees bent and aim to throw 20-30 passes.
 This is great for building strength through the arms and shoulders, making passing easier.

 One Hand Wall Pass